-Dell’s strategy is brought to life.
+Intel’s culture is brought to life.

 Want to capture stories that communicate your company’s unique culture?

+Never forget: an employee testimonial is not a story.
 At Stories Inc., we specialize in capturing the compelling stories from employees that resonate.
 Then, we deliver to our clients content libraries full of engaging visual and written stories, optimized per channel.
 Want to get started?
 Send us a note, or book a 15 minute call right on our calendar.

 Contact us to discuss how stories can communicate your culture.